MalloryLeeWong/stackathon/README.md

 Note: Until navigation is fixed, the browser must be refreshed to render the forms in each view for donating, updating the seismic data, and withdrawing the funds.

-# Planned bug fixes and feature updates:
+# Planned bug fixes and updates:

-- Fix React routes so page refresh isn't required to render each view
+- Fix React routes so page refresh isn't required to render each view.
 - Build out true oracle functionality to feed real-world seismic data figures into the smart contract to replace the existing manual input option for entering seismic data.
-- Use Drizzle components to improve UX/UI and reduce manual configuration
+- Use Drizzle components to improve UX/UI, keep code more DRY by re-using modular components, and reduce manual configuration.
 - Refactor React class components to use functional components and hooks where possible
+- Create develop branch so pull requests can be made to develop first before those commits are merged to master.